Edymerfy/income_api_service/README.md

 ### Overview

-**Service** designed to calculate income tax in the United Kingdom (UK).
+Web API is designed to calculate income tax.
-The project implements JWT-based authentication, provides an endpoint for calculating income tax, and includes a health check to verify that the service is running.

 #### Dependencies & Libraries Used